lucypetrova22/RPG-Game/README.md

 Game Flow
 Initialization: Three characters (Warrior, Mage, Rogue) are created with initial health and specific attributes.

 Combat:
 The Warrior attacks the Mage.
 The Mage casts a spell on the Warrior.
 The Rogue attacks the Mage.

 Level Up: Each character levels up, enhancing their attributes.
 User Interaction: The game asks the user if they want another fight.
-If the user answers "yes", the combat sequence repeats with updated character attributes.
 End of Game: The game ends when the user decides not to continue fighting.